- Registration and welcome coffee from 07.45

 Discussing experience working with carriers to build commercial FTTdp networks that provide broadband services at 1 Gbit/s and 2 Gbit/s over different network topologies (single-pair phonelines, two-pair phonelines, shared coax, dedicated coax, etc).
 Discussing what we can expect from new standards currently under development that will expand the capacity of existing copper networks to address the challenges and leverage the opportunities created by 10G PON.

-Chano Gómez is Senior Director of the Broadband Solutions Group at Marvell Semiconductor (Santa Clara, CA, USA), where he oversees product marketing for wireline broadband access and home networking solutions for the carrier market, including both optical and copper-based technologies.
+Chano Gómez is Senior Director of G.hn Marketing at MaxLinear.
+Previously, Mr Gómez was Senior Director of the Broadband Solutions Group at Marvell Semiconductor (Santa Clara, CA, USA), where he managed product marketing for wireline broadband access and home networking solutions for the carrier market, including both optical and copper-based technologies.
 Prior to joining Marvell in 2012, Mr Gómez worked as Director of Business Development at Lantiq North America, a provider of broadband access and home networking semiconductors.
 Since 2008, Mr Gómez has been actively involved in the development of broadband, IoT and home networking standards at organizations such as ITU-T, IEEE, HomeGrid Forum and Broadband Forum.
 Chano has a Master’s Degree in Telecommunications Engineering from Universidad Politécnica de Valencia (Spain).

 Describing RPF major features which include detection of error conditions, off-hook phone protection, MDSU startup protocol and start up in presence of MELT signature, RPF OAM parameters and signaling protocol between PSE and DPU, DPU power structure and power management.
 Performing comparison between first and second generation of RPF systems.